-I needed to get up before 5 am to catch the ferry, but what a treat for Raf to take me.
-Seas are advertised to as ‘calm’ – just one meter swells.
+I needed to get up before 5:00 am to catch the ferry, but what a treat for Raf to take me.
+Seas are advertised as ‘calm’ – just one meter swells.
 I run into the Czechs standing next to an American comparing shoe wear.
-I’m feeling stiff and secure in the new La Sportivas.
+I’m feeling stiff and secure in my new La Sportivas.

 People stand alone or in little clumps on the deck, quiet, lost in their private thoughts.
 It seems fitting to leave on a more normal day – misty and overcast, the sea a gun metal gray.
 The South Island seems to be in the clear.

 Well, not exactly.
 Wind driven drizzle pelts down as we enter the narrow sound, forested and steep.
 A whole new world.

 Three drunks – and it’s only 9 am – take over the viewing area, so I move away and talk to a German woman traveling alone about global warming.

 In Picton, I pick up my pass to walk the Queen Charlotte track and reserve a place on yet another boat.
 The public restrooms play ‘Memory’ on the South Island.

 I wander to the supermarket and load up on veggies.
 Lots of souvenir shops accepting US currency and tourists fingering the merino-possum garments on High Street.
 A huge black sting ray cruises past at the marina bridge.

 I get a front row seat on the top of the boat next to a couple from Christchurch via South Africa who tell me they left when the ANC came to power as ‘it can never work.’
 Aghast, I don’t press and instead discuss the weather.

 We stop at a few million+ dollar homes to deliver goods.
 The hillside is filled with dead trees, sentinels of American pine being poisoned to allow the native bush to rejuvenate.